lewagon/dotfiles/03-AR-Database/04-ActiveRecord-Advanced/01-Associations/README.md

 ## Background & Objectives

-Let's continue with our HackerNews app.
+Let's continue with our Hacker News app.
 Today we want to add a user layer, so that you need to log in first before submitting a new post.

 (You don't need to log in to view posts though)